NI Hate Crime Bill could mean 'Big Brother in your living room'

 5) There are already so many laws constraining abuse of electronic communications eg the prosecution of Pastor Jim McConnell - even if new legislation is needed, why is it so necessary to end the private dwelling defence?

-The DOJ did not offer any direct answers to the questions, or assurances that the expressed concerns were misplaced.
+The DoJ did not offer any direct answers to the questions - or direct assurances that the concerns expressed in them were misplaced.

-“The purpose of any consultation is to hear views,” the spokeswoman replied.
+“The purpose of any consultation is to hear views,” the spokeswoman replied, as she restated the details of the proposed offence of stirring up hatred.

 However Daniel Holder, Deputy Director of the Committee on the Administration of Justice firmly defended the DoJ proposals.